nvdaaddons/emule/readme.md

 This add-on helps to improve accessibility of eMule with nVDA.
 It also provides additional keyboard commands for moving in different windows and gives Useful information about eMule.

-It's based on the eMuleNVDASupport add-on, developed by the same author.
-You should uninstall that old add-on to use this one, since both have common keystrokes and features.

 Tested on [eMule][1] 0.50a and 70b.

 ## Key Commands: ##